 This article was originally published in the American Game Collectors Association‘s Game Researchers’ Notes, ISSN 1050-6608, October 1996, with illustrations and content on the cover, on pages 5552 to 5561, and also on the back cover.

 In the web version of this article, additional images have been incorporated that did not appear in the original publication.
-Also please note that the AGCA is now known as the Association of Game & Puzzle Collectors.
+Also please note that the AGCA is now known as the Association for Games & Puzzles International.

 A substantial majority of the information provided in the original 1996 article remains accurate to this day.
 However, quite a bit more background information has been gathered since.
 An update is warranted, and is in the works.

 This article was originally posted on the Internet on 3 May 1997, was updated on 2 April 1999, and then with updated images and links on 9 and 15 September 2006, plus a few more minor updates on 24 November 2006, and also on 13 July 2014.

 By Rick Tucker

 © 1996 Richard W. Tucker.
 All Rights Reserved

 “One should make a serious study of a pastime”—Alexander the Great

 The Game’s Afoot

 1890: The Year of Winks Rampant